jaeilers/NSAttributedStringBuilder/fastlane/README.md

 [bundle exec] fastlane test_all
 ```

-Run all tests for: macOS, iOS, tvOS & watchOS
+Run all tests for: macOS, iOS, tvOS, watchOS & visionOS

 ### test